-Republican candidate Donald Trump and Democratic aspirant Bernie Sanders were both labelled populists.
-So were the left-wing Occupy Wall Street movement and the right-wing Tea Party, and an array of far-right European party leaders including Marine Le Pen and Geert Wilders.
-And so was Venezuela’s left-wing president Hugo Chávez, along with heads of government as different as Hungary’s Viktor Orbán, Turkey’s Recep Tayyip Erdoğan and the Philippines’s Rodrigo Duterte.
+Republican candidate Donald Trump and Democratic aspirant Bernie Sanders have both been labelled populists.
+So have the left-wing Occupy Wall Street movement and the right-wing Tea Party, along with Marine Le Pen, Geert Wilders and an array of other far-right European party leaders.
+So too was Venezuela’s left-wing president Hugo Chávez, as well as heads of government as different as Hungary’s Viktor Orbán, Turkey’s Recep Tayyip Erdoğan and the Philippines’s Rodrigo Duterte.

-That list tells us two things about populism: there’s a lot of it about, and the label is applied to an astonishingly wide variety of leaders and movements.
+That list tells us two things: there’s a lot of it about, and it seems to cover an astonishingly wide variety of leaders and movements.

-In political commentary, “populist” is often a term of denigration and dismissal, as if the label excuses the commentator from giving the person or the party further serious consideration.
-It is a favourite term of the editors of the Australian, where it has been used to criticise Labor’s calls for a royal commission into banking and its opposition to tax cuts for big business.
+In political commentary, populist is often a derogatory term, excusing the writer from giving a person or a party any serious consideration.
+It is popular at the Australian, where it has been used to criticise Labor’s calls for a royal commission into banking and its opposition to tax cuts for big business.
 When the Gillard government called a royal commission into institutional sex abuse in 2012, the headline on Paul Kelly’s column called it a “depressing example of populist politics.”

 Part of the problem lies in the concept itself.
-Populism cuts across the usual ideological constructs of left and right, which revolve around the relative roles of the market and the state.
-It is anti-market, especially in its hostility to free trade, transnational corporations and “money power” – in American parlance, pro–Main Street and anti–Wall Street.
+Populism cuts across the usual ideological constructs of left and right, which rest on different views about the role of the market and government.
+Populism is anti-market, especially in its hostility to free trade, transnational corporations and “money power.”
+In American parlance, it is pro–Main Street and anti–Wall Street.

 Populism may be a useful concept for explaining the activities of economically nationalist governments in the Third World, or the appeals that dictators use to extend their powers in countries with fragile democratic institutions.
 But it is not always helpful to think that everything labelled populist is sufficiently similar to come under one umbrella.
 Here, I’ll focus on contemporary right-wing populist movements in economically advanced and politically stable democracies.

 In practice, analysts generally reserve the term “populist” for two types of conventional electoral politics.
-One involves politicians who dramatise, for electoral reasons, issues that seem to pit a unified people against outsiders – criminals, some minority groups, terrorists, and so on.
-This often involves essentially symbolic gestures that demean or threaten outsiders, like the Turnbull government’s toughening of the process for immigrants to become citizens.
+One involves politicians who try to pit a unified “people” against outsiders – migrants, minority groups, terrorists and so on – using essentially symbolic gestures that demean or threaten outsiders, like the Turnbull government’s toughening of the process for immigrants to become citizens.

-The other brand of conventional populism is practised by politicians who pander to or reinforce misconceptions among segments of the population, and/or urge courses of action they know will be ineffective.
+The other brand of conventional populism is practised by politicians who pander to misconceptions among segments of the population or urge courses of action they know will be ineffective.
 Populists can be simultaneously in favour of increased government spending and lower taxes, for instance.
-A trivial example of this kind of populism was Kevin Rudd’s promise during the 2007 election campaign to launch Grocery Watch, an announcement intended to dramatise the fact that Labor shared the public’s concern about cost-of-living pressures.
+A trivial example of this kind of populism was Kevin Rudd’s promise during the 2007 election campaign to launch a website called Grocery Watch, which was designed to dramatise the fact that Labor shared the public’s concern about cost-of-living pressures.
 The party no doubt knew that it would have little effect on prices, and in the event it was quietly dropped a year or so into government.

 The sterility and cynicism of mainstream political debate in Australia is depressing in itself, and contributes to the growth of populism.
 But full-blown right-wing populism goes well beyond the frustrations of party politics by adopting four key elements.

 While disgust with elites is a recurring motif in populism, at least as important is hostility to outsiders, especially immigrants.
-In 1996, Pauline Hanson was primarily aggrieved by Aborigines and the Asian migrants who were allegedly swamping Australia; by 2016, her primary target had shifted to Muslims.
-What remained constant was the need for an alien enemy.
-In Brexit, for elderly Britons and other Leave supporters, various studies found that the common thread was hostility to immigration and the fear of even greater immigration to come.
+In 1996, Pauline Hanson was primarily aggrieved by Aborigines and by the Asian migrants who were allegedly swamping Australia; by 2016, her primary target had shifted to Muslims.
+What remained constant was her need for an alien enemy.
+Among the elderly Britons and others who voted for Brexit, studies found that the common thread was hostility to immigration and the fear of even greater immigration to come.

 “The people have borne the cost”: a Trump supporter in Washington on inauguration day.
 Joe Flood/Flickr